 Melbourne to Sydney coastal drive with campervan

-- I have also written about the drive from Melbourne to Sydney along coast.
-The story begins here: Melbourne to Sydney Drive along Coast
+- What about a drive from Melbourne to Sydney along the coast?
+The travel story begins here: Melbourne to Sydney Drive along Coast

 Kiitos hienoista kuvista.
 Matkakuumeoireita ne kyllä vain pahenevat.